White Collar Crimes

 What Constitutes a Bad Check in Arizona?

-Arizona’s bad check law, specifically ARS 13 1807, defines issuing a bad check as writing or passing a check knowing that there is a lack sufficient funds to cover it.
-This means you don’t have enough money in your account to cover the check’s amount, plus any other outstanding checks.
+Arizona’s bad check law, specifically ARS 13 1807, defines issuing a bad check as writing or passing a check knowing that there is a lack of sufficient funds to cover it.
+This means you don’t have enough money in your account to cover the check’s amount.

 This is a serious offense under Arizona bad check law.
-Ignoring it can lead to severe penalties.
 The Arizona bad check statute makes it clear that intent to defraud is a key element of the crime.

 Penalties for Issuing a Bad Check in Arizona: